iamlxb3/UMAMGT/readme.md

 - ig_n_steps: The number of steps used by the approximation method for Integrated Gradients.
 - use_pad_baseline: Bool value.
 1: use all [PAD] baseline for Integrated Gradients.
 0: Use all zero baseline.

+#### Other

+- To create result figures, you may refer to notebooks in result/vis
 ---
 ### License:
 Our code is under Apache License 2.0.